-FFDCA 408(p) Order Template for Pesticide Inert Ingredients As of April 10, 2009
+FFDCA 408(p) Order Template for Pesticide Inert Ingredients

-NOTE: This template was developed by EPA to provide guidance to EPA staff and managers who will be preparing the Tier 1 Orders that will be issued under the Endocrine Disruptor Screening Program (EDSP), as well as for the recipients of the Tier 1 Orders.
+NOTE: This template was developed by EPA to provide guidance to EPA staff and managers who will be preparing the Tier 1 Orders that will be issued under the Endocrine Disruptor Screening Program (EDSP), as well as for the recipients of the Orders.
 This template is not a rule or regulation, nor does it create or confer legal rights or impose any legally binding requirements on EPA or any party.
-In preparing a final Tier 1 Order, EPA may depart from the guidance presented in this template where circumstances warrant and without prior notice.
+In preparing a final Order, EPA may depart from the guidance presented in this template where circumstances warrant and without prior notice.
 Orders will be generated individually for each chemical and each order recipient.
-EPA will insert the information in blue type and brackets when the order is generated.
+EPA will insert the information in blue type and brackets when the Order is generated.